ABOUT

 So I have my feet firmly planted in mid-air.

-I studied journalism at the University of Canberra and was awarded a Bachelor of Education in Professional Writing in 1991, with a major in journalism.
+At the University of Canberra I studied journalism and was awarded a Bachelor of Education in Professional Writing in 1991, majoring in journalism and freelance writing.

 Along the way, a wife appeared, followed by three fantastic kids.
 I blinked a few times, and the kids turned into grandkids.
 As we increase chronologically, I’m sure time becomes more elastic.
 It seems to slingshot us along our journey.

-I worked as a journalist and photographer for regional newspapers, and also freelanced.
+Working as a journo and photographer for regional newspapers helped me with the discipline necessary for writing and publishing.
 The Canberra Photographic Society awarded me Photographer of the Year in 2001.
-I staged a couple of exhibitions and published thousands of images.
+Photography led to a couple of exhibitions and thousands of images being published.

 I wrote a couple of books for the government, on health and transport.
-Also handled media for a couple of CEOs and wrote on business, medical, environmental and social justice issues.
+And handled media for a couple of CEOs and wrote on business, medical, environmental and social justice issues.

 Then published two books: a coffee table travel memoir entitled Fiji and Tavewa – In Search of Robinson Crusoe; and my dear mum’s life story, This That and the Other, which propelled me into memoir.

-I’m fascinated by the lives of ordinary folk and the way they can transform their lives.
+I’m fascinated by the lives of ordinary people and the way they can transform their lives.

-In 2016, I founded the LifeStory Writing project to help people create their memoirs, editing and ghostwriting, and wrote Life is a Story: How to write your memoir to assist first-time and experienced authors alike, through the autobiographical writing process.
+In 2016, I founded the LifeStory Writing project to help people create their memoirs – to provide professional editing and high quality ghostwriting services.
+It led to the book, Life is a Story: How to write your memoir to assist first-time and experienced authors through the autobiographical writing process.

-It exhilarates me to see the stories come together.
-Contact with clients and being able to offer advice is the high point of my day.
-Having written or ghostwritten 13 books and substantively edited many more, I’m astounded at the stories from ordinary people, their passion and humanity.
-It’s humbling, really.
+It’s exhilarating to see client’s stories come together and books published.
+Contact with them is the high point of my day.
+Having written or ghostwritten 15 books (and substantively edited many more) I’m astounded at these stories, their passion and humanity and insight.

 Mark Koehler, founder LifeStory Writing